jeffreylieu/418_connectathon/README.md

   - Must have at least 2 of the following:
     - based on a shape or pattern of chip, gives a special effect that the player can use on their NEXT turn.

+###
+Projects will be judged by staff based upon the following criteria
+- Code quality (how well laid out is code, effective variable and function names
+- Visual quality (how good does it look?)
+- Task tracking - how good is the meistertask tracking - must add daniel.paschal@learningfuze.com to your meistertask
+- Innovation - introduction of new/interesting mechanics / features
+- Git messages and branch naming.

 Mystery requirement:
 - <b>COMING SOON!</b>